SheldonAldridge/Calculator/README.md

 # Functionality

-Caclulates the following:
-- Addition
+- calculates with Addition
-- Subtraction
+- calculates with Subtraction
-- Multiplication
+- calculates with Multiplication
-- Division
+- calculates with Division
 - Clear input
 - Color Theme button to change from dark them to light them